SHARE

 4. Highlight the significance of your research

-If you want to see how to structure a research paper introduction, you’ve come to the right place.
+If you want to see how to write a research paper introduction, you've come to the right place.

 We've laid out the processes required to create a research paper introduction and have highlighted the individual sections that are included within, along with examples.